Walter Gross (politician)

-Dr Walter Gross wearing a Nazi Party uniform of a Hauptstellenleiter in 1933.

-Dr. Walter Gross (written Groß in German) (21 October 1904 in Kassel - 25 April 1945 in Berlin) was a German physician appointed to create the Office for Enlightenment on Population Policy and Racial Welfare (Aufklärungsamt für Bevölkerungspolitik und Rassenpflege) for the Nazi Party.
+Walter Gross (written Groß in German) (21 October 1904 in Kassel - 25 April 1945 in Berlin) was a German physician appointed to create the Office for Enlightenment on Population Policy and Racial Welfare (Aufklärungsamt für Bevölkerungspolitik und Rassenpflege) for the Nazi Party.
 He headed this office, renamed the Office of Racial Policy (Rassenpolitisches Amt) in 1934, until his suicide at the close of World War II.

 Life and career

 Walter Gross was born in Kassel on 21 October 1904.
 Mandated territorial losses consequent to the Treaty of Versailles forced the relocation of young Walter (then 15 years old) and his parents from eastern Germany in 1919.
 Gross studied medicine at the University of Göttingen, where he was attracted to and joined its reactionary antisemitic socio-political circles.

 While training as a physician in 1925, he became a member of the Nazi Party (Nationalsozialistische Deutsche Arbeiterpartei  or NSDAP).
 Gross obtained his doctorate from Göttingen in 1929 and worked as a physician in Braunschweig between 1929 and 1932.
 He was appointed leader of the National Socialist German Doctors' Alliance in 1932.
 Gross was an anti-Semite, committed believer of German racial purity, and called for the extermination of the Jews.
 He and Alfred Rosenberg held similar opinions on the alleged threats posed by racial contamination and the presence of Jews in Germany.

 In 1933, Gross was appointed to create the National Socialist Office for Enlightenment on Population Policy and Racial Welfare, which was designed to educate the public and build support for the Nazi sterilization program and other "ethnic improvement" schemes through the 1930s.
 This was termed "enlightenment" rather than "propaganda" by Nazi authorities, because it was not a call for immediate action but for a long-term change in attitude, aiming at undermining the view where people thought of themselves as individuals rather than as single links in the great chain of life.
 In its first year, it published fourteen pamphlets for racial education.
 In 1933, Gross founded a mass-market glossy magazine, Neues Volk, which achieved wide popularity.